-Her work has been presented at Harvard University and exhibited in museums and galleries in New York, Delhi, London and Dhaka.
-Her campaigns and art have been covered in publications including The Observer, The New York Times, The Art Newspaper and British Journal of Photography.
+Her work has been presented at Harvard University and exhibited in museums and galleries in New York, Delhi, Chicago, Houston and London.
+Her campaigns and art have been covered in publications including The Observer, The New York Times, The Financial Times, The Art Newspaper and British Journal of Photography.

 She has appeared on BBC World News, Channel 4 News, Al Jazeera and Sky News.